-TSA, Police 'Highly Concerned' Over Increase In Firearms At Pittsburgh Airport; Say Concealed Carry Permit Could Be Revoked
+TSA, Police 'Highly Concerned' Over Increase In Firearms At Pittsburgh Airport; Say Concealed Carry Permits Could Be Revoked

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — The Transportation Security Administration says they are “highly concerned” about the recent increase in firearms found at the security checkpoint at Pittsburgh International Airport.READ MORE: Somerset County District Attorney Jeffrey Thomas Takes Leave To Address Rape Charges
+PITTSBURGH (KDKA) — The Transportation Security Administration says they are “highly concerned” about the recent increase in firearms found at the security checkpoint at Pittsburgh International Airport.READ MORE: Gov. Tom Wolf Pushes Equity In COVID-19 Vaccine Access

 Calling it an easily preventable “gun epidemic,” the TSA and local law enforcement addressed their concerns at a news conference on Wednesday morning.

 With three months left in the year, the TSA says it has already caught 27 firearms at the security checkpoint so far this year.
-Last week, four guns in four days were found.
+Last week, five guns in six days were found.

-Karen Keys-Turner, TSA’s Federal Security Director for the airport, says people often say they forgot they had loaded guns with them.READ MORE: COVID-19 In Pennsylvania: State Reports Over 100 New Deaths, 5,058 More Cases
+Karen Keys-Turner, TSA’s Federal Security Director for the airport, says people often say they forgot they had loaded guns with them.READ MORE: Resident In Mon Valley Tired Of Seeing Dilapidated Houses

 Allegheny County Police says people who bring guns to checkpoints may get their concealed carry permits revoked.